Roger Goodell: Personal life

-In October 1997, Goodell married former Fox News Channel anchor Jane Skinner and together they have twin daughters, born in 2001.
-He has four brothers: among them are Tim, who is a Senior Vice President for the Hess Corporation, and Michael, married to Jack Kenny, creator of the short-lived NBC series The Book of Daniel.
+In October 1997, Goodell married former Fox News Channel anchor Jane Skinner.
+They have twin daughters, born in 2001.
+Goodell has four brothers: among them are Tim, a senior vice president for the Hess Corporation, and Michael, married to Jack Kenny, creator of the short-lived NBC series The Book of Daniel.
 The Webster family on the show was loosely based on the Goodell family.
-Goodell's cousin Andy Goodell is a member of the New York State Assembly.
+Goodell's cousin Andy Goodell was a former Republican party member of the New York State Assembly and executive of Chautauqua County, New York.

 Goodell starred as himself in the NFL 100 commercial before Super Bowl LIII.